Flat-backed spider tortoise: Threats

-Another threat arises from the collection for pet trade.
-Pet trade is estimated to have removed about 4,000 adults during 2000 to 2002, representing 20 to 40% of the total number of adults (depending on the estimated population of adults).
-The reproductive nature of this species does not make it eligible of excessive pet trading since they are particularly low even by tortoise standards, with females producing up to three clutches a year consisting only of one egg each.
+Another threat is collection for the pet trade.
+Pet trade is estimated to have removed about 4,000 adults during 2000 to 2002, representing 20–40% of the total number of adults (depending on the estimated population of adults).
+The reproductive rate of this species is slow even by tortoise standards, with females producing up to three clutches a year consisting only of one egg each, making it particularly vulnerable to population loss due to the pet trade.